 Many people are already aware that smoking poses risks to your health.
-What they don’t realize is that some of these risks are increased if you smoke while wearing braces.
+They don’t realize that some of these risks are increased if you smoke while wearing braces.
 Doing this can damage your oral health even more than smoking without braces, resulting in harm that can take years to repair.

 How Smoking Impacts Your Health